wangtian2019/Central-Bank-Digital-Currency/README.md

 ![data overview](https://github.com/wangtian2019/Central-Bank-Digital-Currency/blob/master/%E5%9B%BE7.png)

 In particular, this scales infinitely: as more mintettes are added to the system, the work per mintette decreases and eventually goes to zero.

+### 	Consensus protocols
+Consensus protocols is used to achieve availability and consistency, which is the key technology of distributed ledger system.
+Its core indicators include the robustness of consensus protocol, efficiency and security.
+Representational consensus mechanisms include PoW, PoS, PBFT, RSCoin, hybrid consensus, etc.

+PoW (Proof of Work) is a mature consensus technology in block chain.
+Its characteristic is that it requires a certain amount of work to obtain the right to create blocks.
+At present, the mainstream digital currency uses PoW.
+However, PoW has been criticized for its waste of resources and selfish mining, and its performance efficiency has great limitations.
+Thus application in the trade finance should explore other more innovative mechanism.
+RSCoin employs an innovative consensua protocols.
+Its characteristics are hierarchical structure, separation of transaction verification and accounting, centralization of accounting, strong security assumptions, but relatively efficient.

 ### Comparation